History of Mumbai in independent India: Background

 Mumbai was a native Fisherman Land of Marathi Speaking Kolis And Aagris grew into a leading commercial center of India during the 19th century on the basis of textile mills and overseas trade.
-The city was, first and foremost, built and developed by an Britishers Then Migrants From Gujarat Came For industrial and commercial bourgeoisie consisting of Parsis, Gujarati Hindus, Muslims communities earning their wealth on the extensive Arabian trade.
+The city was, first and foremost, built and developed by the British.
+Migrants from Gujarat came for industrial and commercial bourgeoisie consisting of Parsis, Gujarati Hindus, Muslims communities earning their wealth on the extensive Arabian trade.
 The expanding labour force in Mumbai was initially drawn from the coastal belt of Konkan, south of the city.
 Until the 1940s, Marathi speakers from these areas accounted for 68% of the city's population, and held mostly jobs.